pszemraj/samba-pytorch/README.md

 ## Installation

 > [!TIP]
-> While the `pip install` command _should_ install all deps and the package, in practice some of the more CUDA-heavy deps are better installed separately from source.
-See section below for more details.
+> The pip install command _should_ install all dependencies and the package, but some CUDA-heavy dependencies are better installed separately.
+See below for more details.

 ```bash
 git clone https://github.com/pszemraj/samba-pytorch.git